NathanDuran/Conversation-Analysis-Modelling-Schema/README.md

             A: Thanks.
 Post - thanking

-## <a name="da-label-definitions-link">Dialogue Acts
+## Dialogue Acts<a name="da-label-definitions-link">
 An utterances DA describes not just its meaning, but the speakers intentions in the wider context of the conversation,  and therefore, facilitate the computational modelling of communicative behaviour in dialogue (Bunt et al., 2012).
 The following DA are aligned with DiAML (ISO 24617-2) (British Standards Institution, 2012) and are arranged into eight categories according to their function.

-Information-seeking Functions <a name="informations-seeking-functions-label-definitions-link">
+Information-seeking Functions<a name="information-seeking-functions-label-definitions-link">
 -----------------------------

 #### propositionalQuestion (Yes/No)